lyrixx/ga-docker-playground/README.md

 ## Project description

 There are two applications.
-They are juste Nginx container, with a static `index.html`.
+They are just Nginx container, with a static HTML file.

 * `app_1` uses `index.html` from this repository.
 * `app_2` uses `index2.html` from this repository.